The ExoGRAVITY survey: A K-band spectral library of giant exoplanet and brown dwarf companions: Discussion

 Figure~\ref{fig:all_lum_posteriors} shows the posterior distributions of the bolometric luminosity.
-Similar figures for the effective temperature and the radius can be found on \href{https://doi.org/10.5281/zenodo.17295254}{Zenodo}.
+Similar figures for the effective temperature and the radius can be found on Zenodo\footnote{Available at \url{https://doi.org/10.5281/zenodo.17295254}}.
 The typical $1\sigma$ uncertainty on the inferred bolometric luminosity is $\sim0.1$~dex.
-The precision of the luminosity constraint naturally correlates with the S/N of the GRAVITY spectrum from which it was derived.
-The luminosity measured from the GRAVITY \textit{K}-band spectra alone is always within $3\sigma$ of the literature values where available, and hence in statistical agreement with them.
-In most cases these literature values were derived from data with a broader wavelength coverage than the GRAVITY spectra, and are hence more reliable.
+The precision of the luminosity constraint naturally correlates with the SNR of the GRAVITY spectrum from which it was derived.
+The luminosity measured from the GRAVITY \textit{K}-band spectra alone is always within $3\sigma$ of literature values where available and hence in statistical agreement with them.
+In most cases, these literature values were derived from data with a broader wavelength coverage than the GRAVITY spectra and are hence more reliable.
 Before the luminosities obtained from the GRAVITY spectra can be used to constrain the evolutionary state of the 39 objects, an additional systematic uncertainty of 10\% ($\sim0.05$~dex) must be added in quadrature due to the systematic uncertainties in the GRAVITY flux calibration (see Section~\ref{sec:combining_spectra_from_multiple_epochs}).
 The inferred effective temperature of the 39 objects is usually rather poorly constrained based on the GRAVITY \textit{K}-band spectra alone.
-Uncertainties from several hundred to a thousand Kelvin are the norm.
-For an individual object, the posteriors from different atmospheric model grids can be discrepant due to correlations between the effective temperature, the radius, and the assumed cloud prescription that cannot be resolved with the limited wavelength coverage of the GRAVITY spectra alone.
+Uncertainties of several hundreds up to a thousand Kelvin are the norm.
+For an individual object, the posteriors from different atmospheric model grids can be discrepant due to correlations between the effective temperature, the radius, and the assumed cloud prescription which cannot be resolved with the limited wavelength coverage of the GRAVITY spectra alone.
 Hence, the uncertainty in the derived effective temperature is typically dominated by systematic differences between the various atmospheric model grids.
-Individual models yield tighter constraints for apparently brighter objects whose spectra have higher S/N. The same is the case for the inferred radius of the 39 objects.
+Individual models yield tighter constraints for apparently brighter objects whose spectra have higher SNR.
+The same is the case for the inferred radius of the 39 objects.